rmldj/random-graph-nn-paper/README.md

 Code and data for the paper:

-### Romuald A. Janik, Aleksandra Nowak, *Neural Networks on Random Graphs*, [arXiv:2002.08104](https://arxiv.org/abs/2002.08104)
+### Romuald A. Janik, Aleksandra Nowak, *Analyzing Neural Networks Based on Random Graphs*, [arXiv:2002.08104](https://arxiv.org/abs/2002.08104)
-*We performed a massive evaluation of neural networks with architectures corresponding to random graphs of various types.
-Apart from the classical random graph families including random, scale-free and small world graphs, we introduced a novel and flexible algorithm for directly generating random directed acyclic graphs (DAG) and studied a class of graphs derived from functional resting state fMRI networks.
-A majority of the best performing networks were indeed in these new families.
-We also proposed a general procedure for turning a graph into a DAG necessary for a feed-forward neural network.
-We investigated various structural and numerical properties of the graphs in relation to neural network test accuracy.
-Since none of the classical numerical graph invariants by itself seems to allow to single out the best networks, we introduced new numerical characteristics that selected a set of quasi-1-dimensional graphs, which were the majority among the best performing networks.*
+*We perform a massive evaluation of neural networks with architectures corresponding to random graphs of various types.
+We investigate various structural and numerical properties of the graphs in relation to neural network test accuracy.
+We find that none of the classical numerical graph invariants by itself allows to single out the best networks.
+Consequently, we introduce a new numerical graph characteristic that selects a set of quasi-1-dimensional graphs, which are a majority among the best performing networks.
+We also find that networks with primarily short-range connections perform better than networks which allow for many long-range connections.
+Moreover, many resolution reducing pathways are beneficial.
+We provide a dataset of 1020 graphs and the test accuracies of their corresponding neural networks [at this https URL.](https://github.com/rmldj/random-graph-nn-paper)*
 # Repository Structure.

 The repository consists of the following folders: